Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ![wso_emergency_handles](../../img/wso_emergency_handles.jpg)

-Deploys the landing gear using a pair of compressed air bottles; handle cannot retract gear, only deploy in an emergency.
+Deploys the landing gear using a pair of compressed air bottles; the handle cannot retract gear, only deploy it in an emergency.

 ## Emergency Brake Handle

-In an emergency, discharges a portion of the brake system hydraulic accumulator to provide emergency braking.
+In an emergency, it discharges a portion of the brake system's hydraulic accumulator to provide emergency braking.
 Contains a limited number of applications.

 ## APX-80 Control Panel